 Electric Toothbrush is unique among DIYers.
 Here is a simple design on how to make a battery-powered electric toothbrush.

-Here is a design that functions as a control circuit and amplifier to an electric toothbrush motor.
+Here is a design that functions as a control circuit and amplifier to a toothbrush motor.
 The design features an ultra-low-power microcontroller unit (MCU) for generating the appropriate waveforms to the H-Bridge motor driver.
 The motor driver amplifies the signal that is coming from

 the MCU and drives the motor.